Network Oblivious Transfer via Noisy Broadcast Channels: Abstract

 \section{Abstract}

-This paper investigates information-theoretic oblivious transfer via a discrete memoryless broadcast channel with one sender and two receivers.
-We analyze both non-colluding and colluding honest-but-curious user models and establish general upper bounds on the achievable oblivious transfer capacity region for each case.
-Two explicit oblivious transfer protocols are proposed.
-The first ensures correctness and privacy for independent, non-colluding receivers by leveraging the structure of binary erasure broadcast channels.
-The second protocol, secure even under receiver collusion, introduces additional entropy-sharing and privacy amplification mechanisms to preserve secrecy despite information leakage between users.
-Our results show that for the non-colluding case, the upper and lower bounds on oblivious transfer capacity coincide, providing a complete characterization of the achievable region.
-The work provides a unified theoretical framework bridging network information theory and cryptographic security, highlighting the potential of noisy broadcast channels as powerful primitives for multi-user privacy-preserving communication.
+Oblivious transfer is a fundamental cryptographic primitive whose information-theoretic realization over noisy channels has been extensively studied in the point-to-point setting.
+In contrast, little is known about oblivious transfer over broadcast channels, where a sender simultaneously communicates with multiple receivers and security requirements become substantially more involved.
+In this paper, we investigate information-theoretic oblivious transfer over discrete memoryless broadcast channels with one sender and two receivers.
+We consider both non-colluding and colluding honest-but-curious user models and derive general converse bounds on the achievable oblivious transfer capacity region for each scenario.
+Furthermore, we propose two explicit oblivious transfer protocols for binary erasure broadcast channels.
+The first protocol achieves the oblivious transfer capacity region for independent non-colluding receivers, thereby providing a complete characterization of the achievable rate region in this setting.
+The second protocol remains secure even in the presence of colluding receivers and establishes new achievable rate regions under stronger security requirements.
+Our results provide a unified information-theoretic framework for oblivious transfer over broadcast channels and demonstrate how the network topology fundamentally influences achievable oblivious transfer rates and security guarantees.